Meet Ledger Nano™ Gen5, the most playful signer yet

 What Is the Pectra Upgrade?

-The upgrade aims to increase validators’ stake limit, enhance the efficiency of the Ethereum Virtual Machine (EVM), and improve Ethereum wallet functionality.
+The upgrade, which went live on May 7, 2025, aims to increase validators’ stake limit, enhance the efficiency of the Ethereum Virtual Machine (EVM), and improve Ethereum wallet functionality.
 It will also reduce gas costs, improve scalability, address the network’s energy consumption concerns, and introduce enhanced development tools to augment the user experience for both developers and users.

 What Are the Key Improvements?

-The Prague/Electra upgrade consists of a series of Ethereum Improvement Proposals (EIPs).
+The Pectra upgrade consists of a series of Ethereum Improvement Proposals (EIPs).
 Some of the key improvements include:

 • EIP-7002: Allows validators to directly use their execution layer credentials to initiate full or partial withdrawals or trigger exits.